surebee/right-time-and-place/README.md

 	- Basic location enabling - Dec 1st
 	- Optional google map integration by Dec 15th

-Should aim to hit playstore around Dec 20th, in the producitity apps category to cashin the xmas/newyear timing
+Should aim to hit playstore around Dec 20th, in the producitity apps category to cashin the xmas/newyear timing...